Polycystic Ovarian Syndrome (PCOS)

 Women should avoid sugary foods to reduce stimulating big bursts of insulin release.
 Women with PCOS who have a high fasting blood insulin, and/or an abnormally high insulin surge after a sugar challenge (oral glucose tolerance test – OGTT) often respond well to treatment with a medication called metformin.

 Metformin increases the sensitivity of the body to insulin, so less insulin needs to be made, and the abnormal cycle is interrupted.
 Treatment with metformin is associated with the return of regular menstrual cycles and regular ovulation, and sometimes weight loss as well.
 This treatment is often used for women with PCOS trying to get pregnant.
-Metformin may cause diarrhoea, so it is generally started at a low dose, with a gradual increase in dose.
-Women with PCOS who are troubled by acne and excess hair growth may respond to treatment with a class of drugs called anti-androgens.
-These include cyproterone acetate (Androcur) and
+Metformin may cause diarrhoea.
+It is generally started at a low dose, with a gradual increase in dose.
+Women with PCOS who are troubled by acne and excess hair growth may respond to treatment with a class of drugs called anti-androgens such as cyproterone acetate (Androcur) and spironolactone (Aldactone).

 Long term effects

 There is no cure for PCOS but for women who are overweight the best care is weight control, and ideally weight loss.
 Women with PCOS who are overweight have a greatly increased risk of developing diabetes after the age of 40 years.
-Although it is said that women with PCOS are at increased risk of heart disease, this has not been shown to be the case in women without insulin resistance or diabetes.
 Women who have PCOS and don’t have regular periods over several years are at increased risk of uterine cancer.
 Therefore we recommend treatment to create a regular bleeding cycle.